 VPN vs Remote Desktop

-This software simply establishes a remote connection between two devices using internet.
+This software simply establishes a remote connection between two devices using the internet.

-They doesn’t ensure Security, Anonymity, and Safety of your sensitive data.
+They don’t ensure the Security, Anonymity, and Safety of your sensitive data.

 VPN vs VPC

 Virtual Private Cloud is a reserved cloud space in Virtual Public Cloud to store the data.

 The VPN and DNS are a little bit similar.

 The major similarity between the two services is both the services can be used to access geo-restricted contents.

 While the major difference is DNS Neither Hide IP address nor Encrypts your data.